EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 * Well-defined and measurable success
 * Customer empathy

-It is important understand that product thinking is not a phase or step that happens at a single point in a system, or level of an organisation, but instead a mindset.
+It is important to understand that product thinking is not a phase or step that happens at a single point in a system, or level of an organisation, but instead a mindset.
 Mindsets do not live in one place, they are leveraged across an entire ecosystem.
 They speak to a way of thinking or set of approaches that can be applied to how we go about achieving a goal.
 These themes, therefore, do not apply at one level - rather, these principles are like a [stick of rock](https://en.wikipedia.org/wiki/Rock_(confectionery)) in that they run vertically throughout an organisation, applying at scales from the individual user story to corporate strategy.

 ### Problem validation